 Regulators and central banks in various jurisdictions have convened national working groups to identify replacement rates for the interbank offer rates ('Ibors') to facilitate an orderly transition to these rates.
-Libor rate publication is being ceased by 31st December 2021 for GBP Libor, Euro Libor, CHF Libor & JPY Libor.
-In case of USD Libor, 1 week & 2 months tenor rates are being ceased by 31st December 2021 and other USD Libor tenor rates will be ceased by 30th June 2023.
+Libor rate publication is ceased by 31st December 2021 for GBP Libor, Euro Libor, CHF Libor & JPY Libor.
+In case of USD Libor, 1 week & 2 months tenor rates ceased by 31st December 2021 and other USD Libor tenor rates will be ceased by 30th June 2023.

 The Group has initiated an Ibor transition programme with the objective of facilitating an orderly transition from Ibors for the group and its clients.
 This programme oversees the transition by each of the businesses and is led by the ALCO team.
 The programme is currently focussed on evaluating the impact of the Ibor transition on legacy contracts as well as new issuance of contract which would refer to alternative reference rate and the proposed changes to processes, legal contracts, IT systems and communication with counterparties and customers.
 The group has begun to engage clients to determine their ability to transition in line with the readiness of the alternative rate product availability.
-Covid-19 have affected the ability of clients to transition early and has resulted in compressed timelines for Ibor transition.
-Therefore, development and use of appropriate migration tools, and industry initiatives such as the ISDA protocol has been necessary to enable a more ordered transition coupled with legislative approaches for the products which are structurally difficult to transition.

-The Group does not have any material exposure to Euro Libor, CHF Libor, JPY Libor or GBP Libor hence there is no impact on transition process.
-As at 31 December 2021, The Bank has USD Libor based financial instruments with nominal amount of contracts amounting to QR 1.361 billion, out of which QR 632 million will mature after anticipated replacement of USD LIBOR on 30 June 2023.
+As at 31 December 2022, The Bank has USD Libor based financial instruments amounting to QR 411 million and will mature after anticipated replacement of USD LIBOR on 30 June 2023.